helland/Webscraper-and-book-analysis/webscraper_gutenberg/readme.md

 ##### Miscellaneous features that should be added:

 Add a third scraper that goes through Project Gutenberg's categories and compares the book links found to those already in the database.
 If it finds a familiar link (meaning, a book that has already been saved in the database), it should then update a new table called "categories" with this book's id as well as another int value representing the category the scraper found the book saved under.
 As Gutenberg has a set amount of categories, these int values can either be hard coded, or added to a separate table where the category id corresponds to a category name (so, two new tables; "categories" with columns "Id" and "Name", as well as "books_in_category" with columns "BookId" and "CategoryId").
-I would set the tables up in this way because each book can belong to multiple categories.
-A less efficient, but simpler way of doing it would be to simply have one table "categories" with column "BookId" (int) and "Category" (tinystring), but you would end up with a large number of identical string values.
+The tables should be set up in this way because each book can belong to multiple categories.

+The purpose of structuring the application the way it's been is to improve the analysis runtime.
+As of right now, each analysis function is run individually and the result is shown in the main text field.
+This is not a good way of doing it if performance was the primary consideration.
+Had the analysis functions been more advanced and would take a significant time to run, the optimal way of doing them would be to let the user run them all one after another and then print out the result as text (or as graphs, should it be desired) at the end when all analysis has been done.
+So, an option to run multiple analyses before showing any results and potentially save the result externally instead of showing it in the text field would be ideal.

 Allow the user to print out the actual full text of a book in the application.
 As this application was meant for text analysis and not reading, this function was not prioritized (should the user desire to do so, they can always go to Gutenberg to read).
 Alternatively, print out basic information on selected books, including a link to where it can be found on Gutenberg.

 ##### Analysis function improvements and additions: